Arizona Divorce Lawyers | Divorce with Children in AZ

 Not every divorce ends peacefully, unfortunately, and continued conflict between parents after the divorce may still affect children negatively.
 Strangely, the study also showed that, while children of happy couples did have healthy relationships in the long run, they did not have significantly happier adult relationships compared to the children of high-conflict couples.

-Of course, one scientific study doesn't make the process of deciding whether or not to get divorced any easier.
+Of course, one scientific study doesn’t make the process of deciding whether or not to get divorced any easier.
 If you live in Arizona and you have questions about divorce and custody, schedule a FREE consultation with one of our qualified Phoenix divorce lawyers at 602-258-1000 or 888-929-5292.
 We will take your concerns seriously and be honest about what we can do to help.
-For further information, we also recommend that you read our book, Arizona Family Law - How to Handle Tough Issues in Tough Times.
+For further information, we also recommend that you read our book, Arizona Family Law – The Essential Arizona Divorce Guide.